 What Ingredients Do I Need For Whole Wheat French Bread?

-- 1 cup oatmeal flour (I blend regular oats in the blender)
+- Oatmeal flour (I blend regular oats in the blender)

-- In a medium size bowl, place the all-purpose flour, oatmeal flour, the whole wheat flour, and salt.
-(I put mine in a Bosch).
+- In a medium size bowl, place the flours and salt.

-- Heat the water to 110 - 120 degrees, then add the yeast and sugar to 1 cup of the water.
+- Heat the water, then add the yeast and sugar to the water.